kxrxh/passgen/README.md

 **Steps:**

-1.  **Important:** Open the `passgen/install.sh` script and replace the placeholder `REPO_URL="https://github.com/kxrxh/passgen.git"` with the actual URL of this repository.
-2. Make the script executable:
+1. Make the script executable:
     ```bash
     chmod +x passgen/install.sh
     ```
-3. Run the script from the directory *containing* the `passgen` folder:
+2. Run the script from the directory *containing* the `passgen` folder:
     ```bash
     ./passgen/install.sh
     ```

 The script will:
 *   Check for `git` and `cargo`.
-*   Clone the repository (if not already present).
 *   Build the project in release mode.
 *   Attempt to copy the compiled `passgen` binary to `/usr/local/bin`.
 You might be prompted for your password if `sudo` is required for this step.